Lithilion/idcard-qr/README.md

 ### Part 3: Signature ID

 Not really a signature ID, but that's what it's called in the code.
 It is actually a certificate identifier.
 Private keys will get rotated every three months and this identifier tells you which certificate to use.
 This is the only part that is not encoded in any way.
-More information about the certificates are [here (in German)](https://www.bmi.gv.at/607/Reisepass.aspx)
+More information about the certificates are [here](https://www.bmi.gv.at/Downloads/csca.aspx).

 ### Part 4: MRZ